top of page

 We don’t choose where we’re born.
 Some of us are fortunate enough to grow up in an environment with easy access to all sorts of resources, from food and shelter to education and health care; others struggle to satisfy even their most basic human needs, have their human rights violated, and are affected by corruption.
 Growing up where resources and rights are taken for granted, one can easily forget that the majority of people on this planet does not share the same privileges.

 Donating is not about giving a monetary handout; it's about awareness, empowerment and change.
-I will be honest with you: if you are fortunate enough to read this and make a donation, I don't want to appeal to your generosity, but to your sense of responsibility.
-There is little merit of us being where we are today, if we had a head start into life, and a false sense of entitlement keeps us from distributing resources in this world more evenly, from the life lottery winners to the runner ups.
-I'm not envisioning a world, in which everybody has the same, but one of having the same opportunities.
+I'll be honest with you: if you are fortunate enough to read this and make a donation, I don't want to appeal to your generosity, but to your sense of responsibility.
+There is little merit in being where we are today if we had a head start, and a false sense of entitlement keeps us from distributing resources in this world more evenly, from the life lottery winners to the runner ups.
+I'm not envisioning a world where everybody has the same, but one where everybody has the same opportunities.

 Ten dollars might not go far where you’re from – they might mean as little as buying a beer.
 But, at the other end of the world, they might make a significant difference in someone's monthly budget.

 If you ask me, it's a win-win.
-Being too attached to our every penny often distracts us from the true prerequisites for happiness, like moments over things and genuine social ties over chasing false recognition.
+Being too attached to our every penny distracts us from the true prerequisites for happiness, like moments over things and genuine social ties over chasing false recognition.
 In that we can learn from the ones who have less – they often have more space for what matters, while those who have everything have nothing but worries.
-I've seen this over and over again, all around the world.

 So, if you feel like life has treated you well and you got something to spare, please have a look at the nonprofit organizations above and consider donating to them.
-Most of them focus on education and I believe that education is key for empowering people, fostering critical thinking, making informed decisions, and changing your life and with it your world and ultimately the world.
+Most of them focus on education, which I believe to be key for empowering people, fostering critical thinking, making informed decisions, and changing your life and with it your world and ultimately the world.
 I think of it as a basic human right.

 volunteering